enkomio/ProgramUpdater/README.md

 ### Step 2 - Start update server

 Now you have to start the update server.
+The framework provides an utility that will run a web server in order to accept update requests.
 You can do this with the following command:

+	UpdateServer.exe --working-dir updates
+	-=[ Version Releaser ]=-
+	Copyright (c) 2019 Enkomio

+	[INFO] 2019-08-10 15:06:48 - Encryption keys not found.
+Generating them [INFO] 2019-08-10 15:06:48 - Encryption keys created and saved to files.
+The public key must be distributed togheter with the updater
+	[INFO] 2019-08-10 15:06:48 - Public key: RUNTNkIAAAAAOhEpGNVJ7p3RtrhaJG2L+B8Ov4rCjN+DllHhD6Ang3l/ca8YiSCsBFoJD1W0CRsUcbFX3hrEUTmuz7166Ao7e8IBOmLcB1YAPTzKbp5RlQBi4ghvi/pwQChWW5QkWIlZVevwJY1/ghZtfLmCnKZDCiv8pE75QG/lSARKf3otVZXXBKYBRbZMwyWtBUp/sCNS4Dq/0Syi8ssr3XUlpJatmnAguVfKHCe746eVy82alRnT3nepAopYdclFhKdGJxdEBgEd0JM=
+	[INFO] 2019-08-10 15:06:48 - Private key first bytes: RUNTNU
+	[INFO] 2019-08-10 15:06:48 - Loaded project MyApplication version 1.0
+	[INFO] 2019-08-10 15:06:48 - Loaded project MyApplication version 2.0
+	[INFO] 2019-08-10 15:06:48 - Loaded project MyApplication version 3.0
+	[INFO] 2019-08-10 15:06:48 - Loaded project MyApplication version 4.0
+	[INFO] 2019-08-10 15:06:48 - Loaded project MyApplication version 5.0
+	[17:06:48 INF] Smooth!
+Suave listener started in 86.698ms with binding 127.0.0.1:80

+The server recognized that we defined five applications.
+It is also very important to take note ofthe *public key*.
+This value must be set in the update client in order to ensure the integrity of the updates.

+### Ste 3 - Run the update client

+TODO

 ### Example 2